-The Local Organizer (LO) program is a resource offered by the Electoral College in support of individual initiates who are working toward applying for a chartered camp of Ordo Templi Orientis.
+The Local Organizer (LO) program is a resource offered by the Electoral College in support of individual initiates who are working toward applying for a chartered camp of U.S.G.L.
 Please view the Local Organizer Guidelines for more information on the LO Program.
-While participation in this program is not mandatory, it is strongly encouraged.
-Participation in the program also makes resources available to aspiring Camp Masters, such as access to a Mentor and to the LB-Leadership-USGL email list.
+Participation in the program makes resources available to aspiring Camp Masters, such as access to a Mentor and to the Clerk-house U.S.G.L.
+Announcement List.

 Requirements for Starting a New Camp

-To charter a new Camp, you must submit a completed Application for Camp Charter to the Electoral College.
-You can obtain the Application for Camp Charter Form by emailing the Document Control Officer at email@example.com.
-A check or money order payable to “Ordo Templi Orientis USA” in the amount of $30.00 must be submitted with the application, to cover processing costs.
+To charter a new camp, you must submit a completed Application for Camp Charter to the Electoral College, which can be obtained by emailing the Document Control Officer at firstname.lastname@example.org.
+An application fee in the amount of $30.00 must be submitted.

 Additional Resources for Aspiring Camp Masters

-Mentorship Program: All local body masters below the Fifth Degree and Local Organizers must have a formal EC mentor.
-A mentor is also available to any local body master who requests one, regardless of degree.
-The mentor functions as a consultant to the local body master or Local Organizer, making him- or herself available to answer questions and facilitate communication between the local body master and the Electoral College.
-To learn more about this service, please read about The Mentorship Program.
+Mentorship Program: All local body masters and Local Organizers must have a formal E.C. mentor.
+The mentor functions as a consultant to the local master or Local Organizer, making themselves available to answer questions and facilitate communication between the local master and the Electoral College.
+To learn more about this service, please read about the Mentorship Program.

 Frequently Asked Questions